Should I Buy a Chromebook? Buying Guide and Advice

-Intel Celeron chips provide a decent amount of pep, but if you want even more speed, you can find models with a Core i3 CPU.
+Intel Celeron chips provide a decent amount of pep, but if you want even more speed, opt for a model with a Core i3 CPU.
 Machines such as the latest Dell Chromebook 11 offer longer battery life and more responsive behavior.
 The average Windows notebook with a Core i3 processor isn't as compelling, lasting only 7 hours and 50 minutes on the Laptop Mag Battery Test.

-The Acer Chromebook 15 has an 1.6-GHz, dual-core Intel Celeron 3205U CPU with 4GB of RAM under the hood, as well as a 32GB SSD hard drive.
-All that power made it a killer on our benchmark tests, and it even clocked in more than 9 hours of battery life.
+The Toshiba Chromebook 2 CB35 ($300) has a 1.7-GHz Intel Celeron 3215U CPU with 4GB of RAM under the hood, as well as a 16GB solid-state drive.
+All that power placed the Toshiba above its competitors in our benchmark tests, and it even clocked in more than 10 hours of battery life.

-Windows 8 laptops have popularized touch screens in laptops, but that doesn't mean you can't get the same functionality in a Chromebook.
+Windows 10 has been built for touch screens, but you can get the same functionality in Chrome OS.
 You just have to know which one to get — and expect to pay about a $100 premium.
-The $249 Asus Chromebook Flip can bend into a tablet and other use modes, making use of its IPS touch-screen display.
-The $299 Acer Chromebook C720p also features a touch screen.
-However, there aren't many apps that take full advantage of the touch capabilities.
+The $280 Acer Chromebook R 11 can bend into a tablet, making use of its IPS touch-screen display.
+The $249 Asus Chromebook Flip also has a touch screen.
+However, there aren't many Chrome OS apps that take full advantage of the touch capabilities.

 The bottom line is that Chromebooks are incredibly affordable and capable, and there's more variety now in screen sizes and specs.
-Microsoft is fighting back with low-cost Windows laptops like the HP Stream 11 and Stream 13, but if you're looking for a simple way to get online and prefer Google's services, you'll be happy with a Chromebook.
+Microsoft is fighting back with low-cost Windows 10 laptops, but if you're looking for a simple way to get online and you prefer Google's services, you'll be happy with a Chromebook.

 - Chromebooks vs. Windows: What's Right for You?

 - Laptops with the Longest Battery Life